 - In your project assets page, click Data sets and click a local CSV file, remote CSV file, or remote table.
-The Data Refinery automatically launches if the data set it supported.
-Note that the Data Refinery will not launch if the data set is not supported, for example, a JSON file.
-Also, ensure that no columns contain an empty header or else the data load could fail.
+The Data Refinery automatically opens if the data set it supported.
+The Data Refinery will not launch if the data set is not supported, for example, if the data is a JSON file.
+Also, an empty column header can cause the data load to fail.

 - Perform a calculation with another column or with a specified value.
 The operators are:

 - Is equal to